Hello, World!

 This Turborepo includes the following packages and applications:

 Each package and app is 100% TypeScript.
-Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root package.json
+Yarn Workspaces enables us to "hoist" dependencies that are shared between packages to the root package.json.
+This means smaller node_modules folders and a better local dev experience.
+To install a dependency for the entire monorepo, use the -W workspaces flag with yarn add.

 Compilation